kaz-utashiro/greple/README.md

 - **help** _name_

-    If \`help' directive is used for same option name, it will be printed in usage message.
-If the help message is \`ignore', corresponding line won't show up in the usage.
+    If **help** directive is used for same option name, it will be printed in usage message.
+If the help message is `ignore`, corresponding line won't show up in the usage.

 - **builtin** _spec_ _variable_